Mela User Guide

 Release

-The time it takes to fully close the gate after the signal falls below the threshold.
+Sets the time for the gate to fully close after the signal falls below the threshold.

 Released on May 30, 2024 as part of Collection 3.